 Gain a Competitive Edge.
 Select from a broad array of BS and MS PlusOne combinations within the College of Engineering and across the university to personalize your path and stand out with an advanced degree.

 Find the Right PlusOne Pathway for You

-Start planning for an accelerated master’s degree with the PlusOne program as early as your second year and up to your final year as an undergraduate student.
-There is a broad array of BS and MS PlusOne combinations within the College of Engineering and across the university for you to choose.
+Apply for an accelerated master’s degree with the PlusOne program anytime from the end of your fourth semester to the first week of your final semester in which you will complete your BS degree.
+There is a broad array of BS and MS PlusOne combinations within the College of Engineering and across the university, for you to choose.

 To select a PlusOne pathway:

 - View your BS degree program web page to see the PlusOne pathways available with that BS degree.